stillagorilla/heypage/README.md

 ---

+## Reviews implementation note

+Reviews are implemented as a specialized post-like content type.
+In the mockups, review cards include the same structure and interactions as post cards (reactions, share, comments, and moderation actions), plus:
+- a star rating display
+- an embedded business preview block

+Implementation will reuse the post card partial and inject review-specific subcomponents.

+---

 ## Interaction demos

 The mockups include an interaction demo script at `mockups-original/assets/js/app.js`.
 It demonstrates intended UI behaviors for early implementation, including: